spkenv/spk/docs/spfs/develop/design.md

 Above these core layers sits the main spfs API layer, which provides high level functions that deal with syncing data between two repositories, cleaning orphaned objects from a repository, creating new layers from an active filesystem, and orchestrating with the runtime environment.

-### Spfs processes involved in running a /spfs environment
+### Spfs processes involved in running an spfs environment

 These spfs commands are involved in setting up, making available, and tearing down a /spfs environment: